Registering Products in Google Play

 Once the manifest is added to your project, you can modify it.
 The most important parts are the application name and the package name.
 The package name must be unique, and it is recommended to follow the com.mycompany.myappname naming convention.
 The "com.mycompany" namespace is based on the Internet domain ownership to avoid naming collisions with other applications.

 Other important parts of the manifest include the

 versionCode, which must be incremented every time you upload a new version of the application.
-Other properties will decide how your application package is presented in the store listing, such as the application name and version name.
+Other properties will decide how your application package is presented in the store listing, such as the application name and the version name.